Jacob-Barhak/MIST/README.txt

 The system can be installed in several fashions in different platforms.
 There are even expert installations for High Performance Computing (HPC) for advanced and expert users.
 For novice users it is recommended that you use Windows since it is the simplest to install and the Graphic User Interface (GUI) was tested there.
 For HPC features you will need to use a Linux installation.

-Installation Instructions:
+Simple Installation Instructions:
 1. Download and Install Anaconda from  https://store.continuum.io/cshop/anaconda/
+2. Install MIST into your anaconda directory by typing the following text in a command terminal: conda install mist -c jacob-barhak
+This installation should work on Windows and on Ubuntu 12.04LTS Linux.
+Your working directory in this case would be MIST under the anaconda directory you chose during anaconda installation.

+Alternative Longer Expert Installation Instructions:
+1. Download and Install Anaconda from  https://store.continuum.io/cshop/anaconda/
 2. Install the Inspyred library by typing the following text in a command terminal: pip install inspyred .
-For additional details see:  http://inspyred.github.io/overview.html#installation
+For additional details see:  https://pythonhosted.org/inspyred/overview.html#installation
 3. Install WxPython library by typing the following text in a command terminal: conda install wxpython .
 This library is needed for GUI only.
-For additional details see: http://www.wxpython.org/download.php#stable
+For additional details and other ways to install WxPython see: http://www.wxpython.org/download.php#stable
 4. Download the file MIST-master.zip from github by typing the following URL in a web browser:  https://github.com/Jacob-Barhak/MIST/archive/master.zip
 5. Unzip the file MIST-master.zip in a directory of your choice.
 This will be your working directory.

-Alternative Expert Installation Instructions:
-1. Install a scientific Python distribution which supports Python 2.7 and includes numpy, matplotlib, pip, and nose.
-You can choose from a list of those in  http://python-for-researchers.readthedocs.org/en/latest/distros.html  .
-You can also Install Python, numpy, matplotlib, pip and nose separately.
-2. Install the Inspyred library by typing the following text in a command terminal: pip install inspyred .
-For additional details see:  http://inspyred.github.io/overview.html#installation
-3. Install WxPython if you intend to use the Graphic User Interface and it was not installed by the scientific Python distribution.
-WxPython installation may require expert assistance and can be found at  http://www.wxpython.org/download.php#stable
-4. Download the file MIST-master.zip from github by typing the following URL in a web browser:  https://github.com/Jacob-Barhak/MIST/archive/master.zip
-5. Unzip the file MIST-master.zip in a directory of your choice.
-This will be your working directory.

 To Test the Above Installations:
+1. Open a command line prompt/terminal and change the directory to your working directory using the command cd <working directory> - with a simple installation your working directory would be MIST subdirectory under your anaconda installation directory - for example c:\Anaconda\MIST on windows, yet this can be changed by the user, so be attentive.
-1. From the command line in your working directory write the following text: python TestCode.py .
+2. From the command line in your working directory write the following text: python TestCode.py .
 It will test the data definitions and algorithms and should take a good portion of an hour - about half an hour on a descent machine.
 If you got an all caps "OK" at the end, then you installed the python environment correctly.
-2. From the command line in your working directory write the following text: python Main.py .
+3. From the command line in your working directory write the following text: python MISTGUI.py .
 You should see the Graphic User Interface.
 If the main window shows up, then the WxPython part is installed correctly.
 You can try to file->load the file Testing.zip in the InData sub directory to see the examples.

 If you are an expert you can install and setup MIST to work in HPC environment.
 These expert installations may require professional support.
 Please feel free to use the contact information below for assistance.